JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 * While a file is always located in exactly one directory, an entry may be contained in more than one group.
 * Groups may use certain criteria to dynamically define their content.
 New entries that match these criteria are automatically added to these groups.
 This feature is not available in common file systems, but in several Email clients (e.g. Thunderbird and Opera).

 Selecting a group shows the entries contained in that group.
-Selecting multiple groups shows the entries contained in any group (union) or those entries common in any selected groups (intersection), depending on the current settings.
+Selecting multiple groups shows the entries contained in any group (union) or those entries common in all selected groups (intersection), depending on the current settings.
 All this is explained in detail below.

 {% hint style="info" %}
 Group definitions are database-specific.​